xspanger3770/ZejfSeis/README.md

 The Drum tab allows you to browse the recorded data.
 Each line represents a time interval, with its start labeled on the left side (red numbers indicating hours and gray ones minutes).
 By default, each line represents 10 minutes of data.
 For navigation, you can scroll with your mouse, or you can use the buttons on the upper control panel.
 The `<` button will move the drum by one line, and `<<` will move it by 10 lines.
 By pressing the `Now` button, you will move the drum to the latest data.
 To access older data, you can use the `Goto` button and enter a specific date and time.

-The drum can be configured by accessing `Settings->Drum Settings`.
+The drum can be configured by accessing `Settings->Drum`.
 By changing the value of `Gain`, you can adjust the scale of the waveform, and you can increase the `Decimate` field to lower the waveform resolution for better performance.

 ![](https://user-images.githubusercontent.com/100421968/230572243-ad604679-4adf-420e-9f8f-30c36f75cf50.png)